shrink/laravel-strict/README.md

 dev:~$ make quality
 ```

-Additional commands are included for managing dependencies, including `serve`,
+Additional commands are included for managing dependencies, including `shell`,
-`require` and `update`.
+`logs` and `update`.
 See `Makefile` for a full list of commands.

 ```console
 dev:~$ make require PACKAGE=phpunit/phpunit